How Much Does Medicare Cost?

 Medicare Part D costs vary by plan.
 You can sign up for Medicare Part D if you want to add prescription drug coverage to your Original Medicare (Part A and Part B).
-Original Medicare does not cover prescription medicine, so if you have a health condition that requires regular prescriptions or you just want coverage for occasional medications, it's a good idea to review your costs with Parts A, B, and D combined.
+Original Medicare does not cover prescription medicine, so if you have a health condition that requires regular prescriptions – or if you only need coverage for occasional medications – it's a good idea to review your costs with Parts A, B, and D combined.

 Comparing The Costs Of Original Medicare To Medicare Advantage

-In many cases, it may be cheaper for you to choose an all-in-one Medicare Advantage plan that includes Part A, Part B, and Part D. These plans also include additional benefits not included in Original Medicare like dental, vision, and hearing.
+In many cases, you may pay a lower price if you choose an all-in-one Medicare Advantage plan that includes Part A, Part B, and Part D. These plans also include benefits not provided by Original Medicare like dental, vision, and hearing.
 Compare Medicare Advantage plans in your area.

 What If You Cannot Afford A Medicare Plan?